Undivided Resources

 • Carter tells us that some providers might suggest more hours than what is appropriate for your child.
 For example, if you have a two-year-old child, a forty-hour week may not be appropriate, as “you would be programming with them every waking moment that they are not eating or sleeping.”

-(Click here for a printable checklist with these questions that you can bring with you to the appointment or have in front of you on the phone.)
+If you're an Undivided member, click here for a printable checklist with these questions that you can bring with you to the appointment or have in front of you on the phone.

 It can also be helpful to pay attention to whether or not the provider is asking you questions.
 For example, are they asking about the goals you have in mind for your child?
 As Symon says, “What have you always dreamt of doing with your kids, and how can we help them to do those things?”
 It is essential for goals to be individualized, meaningful, and valuable for your child and family.